Car blast near New Delhi's historic Red Fort kills at least 8 people, India's police say

-NEW DELHI (AP) — A car explosion near the historic Red Fort in India’s capital city killed eight people on Monday and injured at least 19 others, police in New Delhi said.
+NEW DELHI (AP) — A car explosion near the historic Red Fort in India’s capital on Monday killed eight people and injured at least 19 others, police in New Delhi said.

-The blast, which triggered a fire that damaged several vehicles parked nearby, was reported near one of the gates of the Red Fort metro station, the fire services said.
+The blast, which triggered a fire that damaged several vehicles parked nearby, took place near one of the gates of the Red Fort metro station, the fire services said.
 The cause is being investigated.

+New Delhi's international airport, metro stations and government buildings were placed on a high security alert after the explosion, the government said.

-Om Prakash Gupta, an eyewitness who lives close to the scene, said he was at home when he heard a loud explosion.
+Om Prakash Gupta, a witness who lives close to the scene, said he was at home when he heard a loud explosion.
 “I rushed out with my children and saw several vehicles on fire, body parts all over,” he told The Associated Press.
 He said he saw one body on the windscreen of a car.

 A cab driver, who gave his name as just Shahrukh, said he heard a loud explosion.
 “I came out of the car and started running along with others on the road,” he said.

-A former imperial palace, the Red Fort is a major tourist attraction.
+A former imperial palace, the Red Fort is a major tourist attraction in the Old Delhi section of the city.
 Local media footage showed damaged vehicles and a police cordon at the site.

 Images from the scene showed some shattered windowpanes and mangled pieces of vehicles while plumes of fire billowing from the burning cars.